 The Board Audit Committee meets as frequently as required to undertake its role effectively, but not less than four times a year, and the external auditor (PwC) is invited to attend all meetings.
-The Board also requests that the external auditor of DXFM, and its related trusts and entities, attends the Annual General Meeting of the group and is available to answer questions relating to the audit of the group's Financial Statements, preparation and content of the auditor's report, the accounting policies adopted by the group and auditor independence.
+The Board also requests that the external auditor of DXFM attends the Annual General Meeting of the group and is available to answer questions relating to the audit of the group's Financial Statements, preparation and content of the auditor's report, the accounting policies adopted by the group and auditor independence.